sngular/kloadgen/index.md

 * Data generation for both basic data types AND complex structures (such as arrays or maps)
 * _Specifying some Data Sets for generating data with_.

-## Why I need it?
+## Why for?

-It will let you easily to:
+It will easily let you:

 * **Define schemas for you test** through the Schema Registry support or by specifying a file with the schema.
 * **Generate synthetic data** through our data generator that can use Schema Constraints (JSON Schema) to generate matching data.